Yazdani Bakery

-Yazdani Bakery is an Irani cafe or Persian style bakery in Mumbai, India.
-As of 2023, it is a take-out establishment with the sit-down service closed.
+Yazdani Bakery is an Irani cafe and Persian style bakery in Mumbai, India.
+As of 2023, it was a take-out establishment with the sit-down service closed.

 History

 The bakery was opened in 1953 by Zend Meherwan Zend, an Irani baker.

 All products in the bakery are handmade, and baked in diesel ovens.
 The bakery draws a lot of visitors, particularly international visitors especially Germans.
 The building, built in the early 20th century, was originally a Japanese bank, which was later sold off.

 On 11 December 2007, Maharashtra governor SM Krishna presented the Urban Heritage & Citizens Award.